 After making the recipe, store it in an airtight bottle for up to two months.
 Shake before each use.

 Does Worcestershire sauce go bad?

 The old “smell test” is one way to check on the sauce.
-If it has an unpleasant odor it has probably spoiled and shouldn’t be eaten.
+If it has an unpleasant odor, it has probably spoiled and shouldn’t be eaten.
 I don’t expect it to get to this point, but if it has mold in the bottle, particularly near the top where it can be seen, it should be thrown out.
 When it comes to the quality of food, I’ve always taken the approach “if in doubt, throw it out.”

 Can I make this recipe Gluten-Free?

-If you use a gluten-free soy sauce.
+Yes, you can, if you use a gluten-free soy sauce.
 Always check the ingredients before purchasing.
 I found this one, Gluten-Free Soy Sauce

 What is the flavor of Worcestershire sauce?

 Some brands have anchovies (I opted not to use them), but the flavor is a bit strong for me.
 It’s a dark condiment that’s sour from the vinegar, but sweet from the molasses and brown sugar.
 The spices give it that extra flavoring I like.

 What can I use instead of Worcestershire sauce?

 Here’s a hack for you, you can substitute it with the following by mixing them in a bowl.
 Sometimes we’re in a hurry and need it right now, right?